Planning of the September 11 attacks: Origins of the September 11 attacks

 In late-1998 or early-1999, bin Laden summoned Khalid Sheikh Mohammed to Kandahar and gave his approval for him to proceed with a scaled back version of the "planes operation."
 A series of meetings occurred in the spring of 1999, involving Khalid Sheikh Mohammed, Osama bin Laden, and his deputy Mohammed Atef.
 Khalid Sheikh Mohammed wanted to hit the World Trade Center, while bin Laden prioritized the White House, the U.S. Capitol, and the Pentagon because he believed that it would lead to the political collapse of the U.S. federal government.
-If any of the hijackers could not reach their intended targets, they were to crash the plane.
+If any pilot could not reach his intended target, he was to crash the plane.
 Bin Laden recommended four individuals for the plot, including Nawaf al-Hazmi, Khalid al-Mihdhar, Walid Muhammad Salih Bin 'Attash (Khallad), and Abu Bara al-Taizi.
 Al-Hazmi and al-Mihdhar were both Saudi citizens, which made it straightforward for them to obtain U.S. visas, unlike Khallad and al-Taizi who both were Yemeni citizens, and as such unable to get visas to the U.S. easily.
 The two Yemenis were assigned for the Asia component of the plot.
 When Mohamed Atta and other members of the Hamburg cell arrived in Afghanistan, bin Laden was involved in selecting them for the plot and assigned Atta to be its leader.

 At the time, Khalid Sheikh Mohammed led al-Qaeda's 'military committee'.
 He provided operational support, such as selecting targets, and helped to arrange travel for the hijackers.
 Khalid Sheikh Mohammed explained to Fouda, "We had a large surplus of brothers willing to die as martyrs.
 As we studied various targets, nuclear facilities arose as a key option"...but the nuclear targets were dropped for concerns the plan would "get out of hand."